-Peristaltic Pumps have the highest self-priming capability in our range, able to achieve up to 9.8m!
-The roller or shoe design of the pump compresses the hose, which is the only component of a Peristaltic Pump to come into contact with the liquid.
+Peristaltic Pumps have the highest self-priming capability in our range and are able to achieve up to 9.8m.
+The roller or shoe design of the pump compresses the hose, which is the only component of a Peristaltic Pump that comes into contact with the liquid.
 When the hose is compressed, it creates a vacuum from the inlet port which generates the high suction lift.

 A Peristaltic Pump can dry run indefinitely and the rotation of the rollers creates a constant vacuum; together this means that the pump can self-prime immediately from start up without the need to have a flooded suction, like a Centrifugal Pump.
 These features also allow Peristaltic Pumps to be used for emptying tanks, as well as transferring, metering and dosing applications.

 At TS Pumps we specialise in the supply and service of industrial pumps and systems into key industries and markets, so if this pump isn’t quite right for you, you can read more about our full range of pumps here or contact our team today to discuss your business requirements.